tristanpendergrass/idle-game/README.md

 ## Bugs
-[ ] When doing lab with 50% success rate I see "+0 coin" when failure happens [ ] Left side nav has horizontal scroll bar
+[ ] When doing lab with 50% success rate I see "+0 coin" when failure happens

 ## v0.2
-[ ] Remember tab you were on by storing in backend model [ ] Add changelog
+[ ] Remember tab you were on by storing in backend model [ ] XP 2/2: customized xp schedule for all activities [ ] Costs 2/2: customized effects for all activities
+[ ] Add changelog
 [ ] Add shop items
 [ ] Add mail system
 [ ] Listen to music for bonuses
 [ ] Better test logic
+[ ] Enable to close the debug menu
+[ ] Left side nav has horizontal scroll bar
+[ ] Refactor so that the Google sheets columns don't have format "resource:amount" but rather two columns, one for resource other for amount

 ## Done
 [x] Remove code references to old version